SaFrMo/data-uri-snippets/README.md

 ## What
 Dictionary of commonly-used data URIs.
+Part of the [Phaser Component Library](https://github.com/SaFrMo/phaser-component-library).

 ## How